Our whole-school homework this week is:

 Reading: please make sure your child is reading on a daily basis.

 Number Fact Fluency: Use Numbots or Times Table Rock Stars in regular short bursts.

-- What are the reasons for (the pros) building new houses there?
+- What are the reasons for (the pros) learning about the past?

-- What are the reasons against (the cons) building new houses there?
+- What are the reasons against (the cons) learning about the past?